MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 Understanding the concepts of Package Management Practice and what are the Apps/Libraries (Stores/Marketplace), and how this concept eases the use and share of packages between developers and consumers.

+Also, learn what is the Package Management lifecycle, how it is introduced to the CI/CD lifecycle (Modern Engineering), and how it is allowed to build once and deploy multiple.

-Also, learn the difference between Public vs Private Stores, and what are the use case of each.
+Also, learn the difference between Public vs Private Stores, and what is the use case of each.

-You will be introduced to some of the popular Store/marketplace like:
+You will be introduced to some of the popular Stores/marketplaces like:
 - Ubuntu (Apt).
 - Fedora (Yum).
 - Docker (DockerHub).
 - .NET (NuGet).
-- Python (pypi).
+- Python (PyPI).
 - NodeJS (Npm).

 Also, understand the difference between Architecture Teams vs Feature Teams and how the Package Management Practice has evolved over the years.

 ### Lesson 2: Overview of Dependency Management

 Understanding the concept of Dependency and how we can break down the software into smaller reusable components.

-Also, learn the concept of Source and Package componentization where as:
+Also, learn the concept of Source and Package componentization whereas:
 - Source componentization refers to splitting up the source code in the codebase.
 - Package componentization refers to distributing of software components performed by means of packages.